rivo2302/Flask-OdooRPC/README.md

 # Flask-OdooRPC
-An API to link an Odoo community instance with Odoo RPC (OCA)
+An API to link an Odoo community instance with XML RPC Odoo